Mushabbarahmed/javabasic/README.md

 # javabasic
 Java basics and java oops concept

-software application(i.e IDE) for java in which you can write your Java programs are:
+software application(i.e IDE) for java in which you can run your Java programs are:
 1:NetBeans
 2:Intelligence IDEA
 3:BLUEJ